thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Method Overriding Model
 -----------------------

-*Requirement: Swift classes can override any Objective-C methods.*
+*Requirement: Codira classes can override any Objective-C methods.*

 Methods marked as "overridable API" only have Objective-C entry points:

 - Less to think about, maximum compatibility.
-- Penalizes future Swift clients (and potentially Objective-C clients?).
+- Penalizes future Codira clients (and potentially Objective-C clients?).

-Methods marked as "overridable API" have both Objective-C and Swift entry
+Methods marked as "overridable API" have both Objective-C and Codira entry
 points:

-- Requires teaching Clang to emit Swift vtables.
+- Requires teaching Clang to emit Codira vtables.
 - Increases binary size and link time.

-Methods marked as "overridable API" have only Swift entry points:
+Methods marked as "overridable API" have only Codira entry points:

-- Requires teaching Clang to emit Swift vtables.
+- Requires teaching Clang to emit Codira vtables.
 - Later exposing this method to Objective-C in a subclass may be awkward?